-(a) by omitting section one hundred and forty-of Act 1901 No. 60, Part three, and substituting therefor the following VIII, s.
-143. new section :--

-143. (1) Where any ship is sunk, stranded, Vessels sunk run on shore, or abandoned in any port or tidal removed waters within the jurisdiction, and, in the opinion of the Superintendent, is impeding or is likely to become an obstruction or danger to navigation, the Superintendent may take possession of and raise, remove, or destroy such ship, and may light or buoy any such ship until the raising, removal, or destruction thereof, and may sell in such manner as he thinks fit any such ship so raised or removed, and also any other property recovered in the exercise of his powers under this section.
+- (a) by inserting in section one hundred and thirty- Sec.
+133. three at the end of the definition of "Navigable (Interprewaters" the words "and includes any waters tation.) of the sea within one nautical league seaward of the coast"; - (b) by omitting section one hundred and forty- sec.
+143. three, and substituting therefor the following new section:- - 143.
+(1) Where any ship is sunk, stranded, Vessels sunk, run on shore, or abandoned in any port or tidal &c., to be removed. waters within the jurisdiction, and, in the opinion of the Superintendent, is impeding or is likely to become an obstruction or danger to navigation, the Superintendent may take possession of and raise, remove, or destroy such ship, and may light or buoy any such ship until the raising, removal, or destruction thereof, and may sell in such manner as he thinks fit any such ship so raised or removed, and also any other property recovered in the exercise of his powers under this section.

-(2) Out of the money arising from such sale the Superintendent shall pay the charges and expenses incurred by such seizure, raising, removal or destruction, and shall pay the surplus (if any) to the owner of the ship; and if the money arising from such sale is not sufficient to defray such charges and expenses, the excess of such charges and expenses beyond the amount of money arising from such sale, or the whole of such charges and expenses if for any reason no portion of such ship can be sold, shall be chargeable to and against the owner of such ship, and if not paid to the Superintendent within twenty-one days after the same shall have been demanded, the same may be recovered from the owner of such ship by the Superintendent by action of debt in any court of competent jurisdiction.
+(2) Out of the money arising from such sale the Superintendent shall pay the charges and expenses incurred by such seizure, raising, removal or destruction, and shall pay the surplus (if any) to the owner of the ship; and if the money arising from such sale is not sufficient to defray such charges and expenses, the excess of such charges and expenses beyond the amount of money arising from such sale, or the whole of such charges and expenses if for any reason no portion of such ship can be sold, shall be chargeable to and against the owner of such ship, and if not paid to the Superintendent within twenty-one days after the same shall' have been demanded, the same may be recovered from the owner of such ship by the Superintendent by action of debt in any court of competent jurisdiction.